hunter-teacher-cert/unit_plan-vb-applications/Lessons/Lessons.md

 ### ReadMe for Lessons

-In each lesson folder for add the following
+In each lesson the following documents are present:

-1. Lesson Plan
+1. Lesson Plan/Teacher Prompts
-2. Teacher Prompts
 3. Students facing materials (worksheets, notes, slides, assignment prompts)
-4.
+4. Assignment Solutions or sample response